The Insurance Weapon: How Seven P&I Clubs Closed the Strait of Hormuz

 The insurance mechanism is more effective than a traditional naval blockade.
 A naval blockade requires warships, sustained patrol, and the political will to fire on violators.
 It is expensive, diplomatically provocative, and legally complex under international maritime law.
 An insurance withdrawal requires nothing more than a risk committee meeting and a circular email.
 It is invisible to the public, immune to diplomatic protest, and enforced not by gunboats but by mortgage covenants and port authorities.

 Iran’s IRGC understands this.
 The drone attacks on commercial shipping were never intended to sink the global tanker fleet (that would require thousands of drones and would invite a decisive military response).
 They were intended to generate precisely enough loss events to trigger the insurance withdrawal.
-Ten ships attacked.
-Seven crew killed.
-Six P&I clubs out.
+Twenty-two ships attacked.
+Seven P&I clubs out.
 Mission accomplished, at a cost of perhaps a few hundred Shahed-type drones valued at $20,000-50,000 each.
-The total investment: perhaps $5-10 million in drone hardware to shut down $2 trillion in annual oil trade.
+The total investment: perhaps $10-20 million in drone hardware to shut down $2 trillion in annual oil trade.
 It is, by any measure, the highest return-on-investment military operation in modern history.
+The IRGC even demonstrated escalation dominance: the Al-Salmi strike at Dubai anchorage proved that no vessel in the Gulf was safe, not just those attempting transit.
+The Aqua 1 hit in Qatari waters extended the threat to the territory of a nation Iran considers a “neighbor and friend.”
+The message to underwriters was unmistakable.

 Historical Precedent